Y0hn/zenith/README.md

 # ZENITH
-This isan algoritmic library for multiple purposses in onle css file
+This is an algoritmic library for multiple purposses in onle .cs file